-The 1996 A recommendation for prophylactic ocular topical medication for all newborns for the prevention of GON was based on good evidence that blindness due to GON has become rare in the United States since the implementation of universal preventive medication of infants; this procedure is required by law in most states.
-26 In 2005, as part of a broad review of gonococcal screening in adults, the USPSTF reviewed an updated literature search on the harms of ocular prophylaxis and reaffirmed its A recommendation.
-Again in 2011, the USPSTF reaffirmed its previous recommendation, using a brief evidence update that found no substantial new evidence regarding the benefits or harms of prophylaxis for the prevention of GON.
-12
+The 1996 A recommendation for prophylactic ocular topical medication for all newborns for the prevention of GON was based on good evidence that blindness due to GON has become rare in the United States since the implementation of universal preventive medication of infants in addition to screening programs for women; this procedure is required by law in most states.26 In 2005, as part of a broad review of gonococcal screening in adults, the USPSTF reviewed an updated literature search on the harms of ocular prophylaxis and reaffirmed its A recommendation.
+Again in 2011, the USPSTF reaffirmed its previous recommendation, using a brief evidence update that found no substantial new evidence regarding the benefits or harms of prophylaxis for the prevention of GON.13

 The Centers for Disease Control and Prevention, American Academy of Pediatrics, and WHO also recommend universal topical ocular prophylaxis for the prevention of gonococcal ophthalmia neonatorum (Table 3).
 These organizations explicitly recommend administering prophylaxis to all infants at birth.
 Conversely, recent recommendations from the Canadian Pediatric Society suggest that neonatal ocular prophylaxis may no longer be useful and should not be routinely recommended.
-Its recommendation to rescind regulations that mandate ocular prophylaxis is in line with that of several European countries, including Denmark, Norway, Sweden, and the United Kingdom, which abandoned universal prophylaxis decades ago.
-1 Estimates of GON incidence since this practice stopped are not robust, 15 due in part to its rarity.
-Canada discontinued national surveillance of neonatal ophthalmia in 2000 due to low incidence.
-1
+Its recommendation to rescind regulations that mandate ocular prophylaxis is in line with that of several European countries, including Denmark, Norway, Sweden, and the United Kingdom, which abandoned universal prophylaxis decades ago.1 Estimates of GON incidence since this practice stopped are not robust, 16 due in part to its rarity.
+Canada discontinued national surveillance of neonatal ophthalmia in 2000 due to low incidence.1

 The prevention of GON can also be achieved by gonorrhea screening and treatment of pregnant women prior to delivery.
-In 2014, the USPSTF issued a B recommendation to screen pregnant women age 24 years and younger and in older women at increased risk of infection (Table 4).
-The 2017 joint recommendation from the American Academy of Pediatrics (AAP) and American College of Obstetricians and Gynecologists (ACOG) is similar, calling for screening of all pregnant women at risk for gonorrhea or living in an area with high prevalence at the first prenatal visit, where those with gonococcal infection are retested in 3 to 6 months, preferably in the third trimester.
+In 2014, the USPSTF issued a B recommendation to screen pregnant women age 24 years and younger and in older women at increased risk of infection (Table 4).19

+The 2017 joint recommendation from the American Academy of Pediatrics (AAP) and American College of Obstetricians and Gynecologists (ACOG) is similar, calling for screening of all pregnant women at risk for gonorrhea or living in an area with high prevalence at the first prenatal visit, where those with gonococcal infection are retested in 3 to 6 months, preferably in the third trimester.20 In addition, if the first test is negative, but the woman is at high risk for gonorrhea, a retest at the beginning of the third trimester is recommended.
 While Canadian recommendations no longer recommend ocular prophylaxis for GON, they call for increased gonorrhea screening, to include screening all pregnant women at the first prenatal visit.1